yusing/godoxy-wiki/src/Certificates-and-domain-matching.md

     - my.app
   ```

-- Use short aliases like `adguard` and `sonarr` when you want them to be accessible at your main domain
+- Use short aliases like `adguard` and `sonarr` when you want them accessible under your main domain.

   ```yaml
   services: